 The Foundation initially measures its financial assets and financial liabilities at fair value, except for certain non-arm's length transactions.

-The Foundation subsequently measures all its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market, which are measured at fair value.
-In addition, the Foundation has elected to designate all fixed income securities to be measured at fair value.
-Changes in fair value are recognized in the statement of revenues and expenditures.
+The Foundation subsequently measures its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market and derivative financial instruments that do not qualify as a hedge, which are measured at fair value with changes in fair value recognized in the statement of revenues and expenditures.